IHE/ITI.SeR/SeR.md

 Consumer queries for the sensitive data to disclose the data based on the Access Decision.

-In this use case the [MHD Document Consumer](https://profiles.ihe.net/ITI/MHD/index.html) actor is grouped with [IUA Authorization Client](https://profiles.ihe.net/ITI/IUA/index.html) actor and uses the data provided by the [IUA Authorization Server](https://profiles.ihe.net/ITI/IUA/index.html) which identifies the Requester Entity and further information required for Authorization Decisions (user role, user institution, etc.).
+In this use case, the IUA Option is used, i.e. the [MHD Document Consumer](https://profiles.ihe.net/ITI/MHD/index.html) actor is grouped with [IUA Authorization Client](https://profiles.ihe.net/ITI/IUA/index.html) actor and uses the data provided by the [IUA Authorization Server](https://profiles.ihe.net/ITI/IUA/index.html) which identifies the Requester Entity and further information required for Authorization Decisions (user role, user institution, etc.).

-In addition the [MHD Document Responder](https://profiles.ihe.net/ITI/MHD/index.html) is grouped with the [IUA Resource Server](https://profiles.ihe.net/ITI/IUA/index.html) to support the [Incorporate Access Token](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) [ITI-72] transaction.
+In addition, the [MHD Document Responder](https://profiles.ihe.net/ITI/MHD/index.html) is grouped with the [IUA Resource Server](https://profiles.ihe.net/ITI/IUA/index.html) to support the [Incorporate Access Token](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) [ITI-72] transaction.

 ##### 39.4.2.3.1  Mobile Health Use Case Description